 These are just some of the nearly two dozen sites on the route that filled John Muir with curiosity and wonder.
 Plan a visit to Marquette County to learn more about this famous conservationist and the part of Wisconsin that he called home, or check out the Wisconsin Historical Society's traveling exhibit and reading program on Muir.

-Explore all of Wisconsin's national treasures, and find a place to stay in our lodging directory.
+Find a place to stay near these historic sights in our lodging directory.